Livhuwani96/LMunyai/README.md

 Exploring the World of Data.
 My journey into the data industry wasn’t a straight path; it was shaped by curiosity, problem-solving, and a drive to understand how things work.
 I started in IT administration and technical consulting, managing systems, networks, and cloud services.
 But over time, I realized that what fascinated me most wasn’t just keeping things running; it was the data behind it all.

-That curiosity led me into business intelligence, where I built dashboards, optimized data pipelines, and helped stakeholders turn raw numbers into meaningful insights.
+That curiosity led me into Business Intelligence, where I built dashboards, optimized data pipelines, and helped stakeholders turn raw numbers into meaningful insights.
 But I didn’t stop there.
 I wanted to go deeper, to understand not just how to present data, but how to analyze it, model it, and make predictions.
 That’s why I pursued data science, expanding my skills in machine learning, analytics, and automation.

 Today, I see myself as more than just a BI Developer; I’m someone who thrives on solving problems with data.
 Whether it's building ETL processes, designing dashboards, or exploring machine learning models, I love finding ways to turn complex data into something useful.